hoodayashika/Speech-Emotion-Recognition/README.md

 - Pleasant Surprise
 - Sadness

 The TESS dataset is designed to explore how different emotions influence speech and is ideal for training models to distinguish between various emotional states.
-You can find the dataset here.
+You can find the dataset https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess.

 ## Project Features
 1. Deep Learning Model: The project uses deep learning techniques to build a robust model for emotion recognition.
 It involves preprocessing audio data and training the model using a neural network architecture.